DavidDragonsage/FooocusPlus/readme.md

 6. Now double-click on the _run_FooocusPlus.bat_ file to load FooocusPlus for the first time.
 It will download some additional components automatically on the first run.

+## Language Support

 Language and optional preset startup files are available in the FooocusPlus\UserDir\batch_startups folder.
 Please copy whatever you need to the FooocusPlus folder before using them.
+These are the current language startups:

+- Chinese, Simplified: 常规启动.bat and 不更新启动.bat (no update)
+- English, UK: run_FooocusPlus_UK.bat
+- French: run_FooocusPlus_FR.bat

 ## Getting Help